The Wattage Myth vs. The Lumen Reality

 Longevity and Lumen Maintenance

 - TM-21: This is the mathematical formula used to project long-term lumen maintenance based on LM-80 data.
-According to the IES TM-21-21 Standard, projections cannot exceed six times the actual test duration.
-If a manufacturer claims "100,000 hours" based on a 6,000-hour test, they are violating IES protocols.
-Reliable fixtures typically cite $L_{70}$ (the point where light output drops to 70% of initial lumens) at 50,000 to 60,000 hours.
+According to IES TM-21-21, projections cannot exceed six times the actual test duration.
+If a manufacturer claims "100,000 hours" based on a 6,000-hour test, they are exceeding IES protocols.
+Reliable fixtures typically cite $L_{70}$ (70% brightness remaining) at 50,000 to 60,000 hours.

 The Role of the DLC QPL